lackyhy/7SCW/README.md

 If you encounter any issues or have questions:
 - Create an issue on GitHub
-- Check the help documentation in the application
+- Check the help documentation in the application (press 'h' in main menu)
-- Review the terminal help commands
+- Review the terminal help commands (type 'help' in terminal)

 ---

 **⭐ Star this repository if you find it useful!**

-**🔒 Security Note:** This tool requires administrator privileges and should be used responsibly.
-Always backup important files before encryption/decryption operations.
+**🔒 Security Note:** This tool requires administrator privileges for full functionality and should be used responsibly.
+Always backup important files before encryption/decryption operations or startup modifications.

+**🛡️ Safe Mode:** Use `-safemod` flag to run with limited functionality without administrator privileges.